dpaulat/supercell-wx-docs/development/developer-setup.rst

 configuring.

 .. note:: CMake multi-config (i.e., single build directory for Debug and
           Release) is currently not supported.
-This is expected to be supported upon migration to Conan 2.x.
+While a multi-config workspace will properly generate, some autogeneration tasks do not run as they should, causing linker errors.

 Using the default setup scripts, CMake will generate Visual Studio solution files for Windows, and Ninja build files for Linux.
 To change this behavior, add